 Conclusion – Microcontroller Architecture

 Microcontroller is a very convenient processing tool.
-The architecture clearly defines the specialty of the microprocessor and at the same time it carries along with a few disadvantages in usage.
-But for the small devices or microdevices they are very useful and convenient.
-Also, the fact that they have been upgraded and are always on the process of new developments of the peripherals inside of them, is bound to be an impressive thing to use in micro appliances.
+The architecture clearly defines the specialty of the microprocessor, and at the same time, it carries along with a few disadvantages in usage.
+But for small devices or microdevices, they are very useful and convenient.